Easts-Redlands District Cricket Club

-The Easts-Redlands District Cricket Club is a cricket club in Redlands, Queensland, Australia.
+The Redlands District Cricket Club, nicknamed 'The Tigers' is a cricket club in Redlands, Queensland, Australia.
 They play in the Queensland Premier Cricket competition.

+History

 In 1897 the club was established as the Woolloongabba Cricket Club.
 In August 1925 a change of name to Eastern Suburbs was considered, and by September the club was playing as Eastern Suburbs.

-In 1995 it changed its name to East-Redlands.
+The club began negotiations with Redlands Cricket in 1993 for a possible club relocation to the Redlands home ground.
+In 1995 the club changed its name to East-Redlands, following its merger with Redlands Cricket.

-List of First-class players
+List of first-class players

-Below is a partial list of East-Redlands players who have played First-class cricket.
+Below is a partial list of East-Redlands players who have played first-class cricket.